Undoubtedly, implant restorations have revolutionized the way teeth can be replaced, Learn why.

 If you have lost a tooth due to trauma, injury, or tooth extraction, a single tooth implant in Ottawa presents the best tooth-replacement option that looks and functions much like a natural tooth.

 With a single tooth dental implant procedure performed by experienced implant specialists at Rockcliffe Dental & Denture Centre, you can be sure to gain your confidence back and restore both the function and aesthetics of your smile.

 What is a Single Tooth Implant?

 A single tooth dental implant is a permanent dental solution designed to replace a missing individual tooth and its root.
 The implant includes an implant post, an abutment, and a crown placed on top of it.

-With single-tooth implant restorations, invasive surgery is performed to place a titanium screw into the jawbone where the tooth is missing.
+Single-tooth implant restorations require invasive surgery to place a titanium screw into the jawbone where the tooth is missing.
 This screw then serves as an artificial tooth root to support a crown, which will look and function like your real tooth.

 How Do Single Tooth Implants Work?

-Single tooth implants are created to replace the entire tooth structure, rather than just a crown or a visible portion of the tooth.
+Single tooth implants act to replace the entire tooth structure, rather than just a crown or a visible portion of the tooth.

 An entire dental implant restoration consists of three main parts:

 - Dental implant.
 This is a titanium screw-like post that is surgically placed in your jawbone.
-A dental implant is meant to replace a natural tooth root and act as an anchor to the tooth crown.
+A dental implant acts to replace a natural tooth root and serve as an anchor to the tooth crown.

 - Crown.
-An implant-retained crown is a custom-made restoration that is designed to mimic the missing tooth in both function and aesthetics.
+An implant-retained crown is a custom restoration that mimics the missing tooth in both function and aesthetics.

 - Abutment.
-This is a tiny connector used to attach the crown to the dental implant.
-Abutments are used to ensure a stable foundation for your new tooth.
+This is a tiny connector that attaches the crown to the dental implant.
+Abutments are crucial to ensure a stable foundation for your new tooth.